 The Blackstone Police Department offers the service of installing child seats in your vehicles.
-Citizens may either call the Blackstone Police Department to schedule an appointment or may walk in to do so when the officer is working.
-Officer Joseph Niemczyk is certified in the installation and inspection of child seats.
+Citizens may either call the Blackstone Police Department to schedule an appointment or may walk in to do so.

 REMEMBER, YOU CAN REDUCE THE RISK BY HAVING YOUR CHILD ALWAYS RIDE IN A PROPERLY FASTENED AND SECURED SEAT.

 This program is provided to the elementary grade students K-5.
 If not for the funding and assistance of the businesses in town, this program would not be possible.

 Officer Phil Program helps educate children about safety, crime prevention, values and responsibilities in a way that they will not only understand, but also remember.
 This program helps transmit community standards and builds respect for strengthening relationships with authority figures such as Parents, Education and Police.

 You are able to get a copy of your child’s photo and fingerprints on disk to take home with you in case of an emergency.
 Contact the Blackstone Police Department to inquire about the program.

 The Blackstone Police Department offers a program aimed at facilitating a safe and secure meeting place for residents to meet strangers and complete online transactions on websites like Craigslist.
 While Blackstone Police cannot guarantee the quality or authenticity of items purchased online, the Department is a safe “Internet Purchase Exchange Location” to ensure that residents have a safe, secure and public meeting place to conduct purchases and sales of items.
 Residents can meet in the parking lot or the lobby.